Celebrating 60 Years of Service to Artists and the Art Community

-Welcome to the website of the Montgomery Art Association (MAA), the oldest art association in Montgomery County, Maryland.
+Welcome to the website of the Montgomery Art Association (MAA).
 Established in 1954, and incorporated as a 501(c)3 non-profit in 1991, MAA supports the visual arts in the Washington Metropolitan area.
-Our members, 18 and over, come from throughout the area, including Maryland, Virginia, DC, and even as far away as the Eastern Shore.
+Our members, 18 and over, come from throughout the area, including Maryland, Virginia, and DC.
 They include beginning and experienced artists, amateurs as well as professionals, working in a variety of media and styles.
-In support of our increasing membership, we sponsor regular lectures and artist demonstrations, member exhibits, museum field trips, a Gallery store in a major shopping center, an online Members Gallery, and community outreach through our children’s art activities and college scholarship program.
+We sponsor regular lectures and artist demonstrations, member exhibits, museum field trips, a Gallery store in a major shopping center, an online Members display and sales Gallery, and community outreach through our children’s art activities and college scholarship program.
 Join us!
 All are welcome, and our membership dues are only $40/year ($20/year for full-time college students).

 - HOME provides the MAA calendar, contact information and important member links for show registrations and special events.